Partial regularity for local minimizers of variational integrals with lower order terms: Introduction

 As in the homogeneous case, the restrictions imposed by the fact that we are dealing with local minimizers do not allow us to perform an iteration to force the term ${\theta}\, \dashint_{B_r } |V( \nabla u - z_0) |^2 \, \dd x $ to vanish.
 However, a generalized version of Gehring's Lemma, originally established in \cite{Geh73}, was obtained by Stredulinsky in \cite{Stredulinsky}.
 This generalized version enables the Caccioppoli inequality to self-improve into a similar one with higher exponents on all the relevant terms.
 Whereby, by combining this with a preliminary higher integrability obtained in a classical way, we can finally obtain a suitable reverse H\"older inequality, which is stated in Theorem \ref{theo:ReverseHolder}.

 The reverse H\"older inequality will finally allow us to establish a good decay rate for the mean oscillations of $\nabla u$.
-This is achieved by means of comparing the mean oscillations of the minimizer $u$, with those of the (regular) minimizer of a second order Taylor polynomial of a frozen integrand of the form $F(x_0,u_0,z)$, as we show in Theorem \ref{theo:linearization}.
+This is achieved by comparing the mean oscillations of the minimizer $u$ with those of the (regular) minimizer of a second order Taylor polynomial of a frozen integrand of the form $F(x_0,u_0,z)$, as we show in Theorem \ref{theo:linearization}.

-The main body of paper is organized in the following two sections.
-In Section \ref{Sec:preliminaries} we introduce the notation that we use along the rest of the work and we recall classical estimates for the integrands satisfying our main assumptions.
-Furthermore, we state Stredulinsky's version of Gehring's Lemma, being this one of the main ingredients of our regularity proof.
+The main body of the paper is organized as follows.
+In Section \ref{Sec:preliminaries} we recall classical estimates for the integrands satisfying our main assumptions.
+Furthermore, we state Stredulinsky's version of Gehring's Lemma, being one of the main ingredients of our regularity proof.
 The final part of Section \ref{Sec:preliminaries} includes the statements of the decay rate and the $\LL^p$-estimates satisfied by $\mathbb{A}$-harmonic maps, namely, the minimizers of strongly quasiconvex quadratic functionals.
-The main content of this work is contained in Section \ref{Sec:regularity}, which is devoted to the proof of our partial regularity theorem.
-Each step required to obtain the suitable decay estimate is stated as a separate result and, to conclude, we obtain $\CC^{1,\alpha}$-regularity of the local minimizers in an open set of $\Omega$ of full $n$-dimensional measure.
+The main content of this work is contained in Sections \ref{Sec:WeakLocMin} and \ref{section:regularity}.
+In Section \ref{Sec:WeakLocMin} we prove that weak local minimizers at which the second variation is strongly positive are, in fact, $\WW^{1,\mathrm{BMO}}$-local minimizers, in the sense that $u$ minimizes the energy under perturbations for which the $\mathrm{BMO}$-seminorm of the derivative is small.
+Finally, in Section \ref{section:regularity} we establish the proof of Theorem \ref{theo:regularity}.
+Concerning the different steps of the proof, we remark that the linearization process in Subsection \ref{Sec:Linearization} makes use of the aforementioned $\WW^{1,\mathrm{BMO}}$-minimality result for the case of weak local minimizers, since it is by these means that we can use the local minimality property when comparing the energy at $u$ with that of the solution to the linearized problem.